pablo-meier/Pablog/frog-sources/posts/2018-01-18-that-consumption-life-culture-lectures.md

 places.
 I mean, Jesus, the cheapest offering at the [Offical Place to buy these lectures][5] is $130 (I did not pay this much).
 I don't think his core audience are folks who can't pay.
-Many of them likely don't feel it as valuable to invest as much time learning the differences between Ethiopia and Libera vs.
+Many of them likely don't feel it as valuable to invest as much time learning the differences between Ethiopia and Liberia vs.
 Italy and Germany (or enjoy confronting why they feel or act on this).
 Speaking of…